2000 Solar Street Lights Transform Australian City Lighting

 II.
 Technical Solution Design: The Exceptional Adaptability of the SRESKY Thermos Series

-To address Australia’s extreme environmental conditions, the project team selected the SRESKY Thermos series solar street lights.
+To address Australia’s extreme environmental conditions, the project team selected the SRESKY Thermos series self-cleaning solar street lights.
 With a brightness range of 4,000–12,000 LM, this series is designed for urban arterial road lighting and integrates multiple patented technologies to ensure stable operation under high-temperature, cold, and rainy conditions.
 The products feature an aluminum alloy and Panlite PC construction with an IP65/IK08 protection rating, offering exceptional weather resistance.

 Core Technology 1: TCS Temperature Control System